Paola & Chiara: Television (2000)

-After a long break, the huge summer hit song "Vamos a bailar" (Spanish for "Let's Dance", in a Latin pop style and featuring Spanish lyrics) was released in April 2000.
+After a long break, the huge summer hit song "Vamos a bailar (Esta vida nueva)" (Spanish for "Let's Dance", in a Latin pop style and featuring Spanish lyrics) was released in April 2000.
 The song remained on top of the Italian charts for many weeks.
 The track was included in the lucky dance-pop album Television.
 It was seen as a change in style, being a mixture of Spanish Pop tunes and dance beats.

 Four singles were released from the album: